 She currently teaches at ATX Independent winterguard, Hendrickson HS, Vandergrift HS and Hutto HS.
 Whitney graduated from Paul Mitchell The School in 2009 with a Cosmetology Degree.
 She has designed hair and makeup looks for many of the above colorguards as well as Pride of Cincinnati in 2013 when they were the WGI IW World Champions.
 She is very passionate about colorguard, dance, hair and make-up.
 She also loves animals of every kind; helping them, donating to the betterment of their livelihood and caring for any animal she comes across!

-Kevin Jedele is entering his 12th year as band director at Lake Travis Middle School and has been doing band his whole life.
+Kevin Jedele is the band director at Lake Travis Middle School and has been doing band his whole life.
 A child of an Air Force bandsman, Mr. Jedele has performed in a variety of ensembles ranging from polka bands to The University of Texas Longhorn band and everything in between.
 Currently, he plays trumpet in the Austin Symphonic Band and serves as their concert coordinator .
 When is he is not performing or teaching, he enjoys reading, running, biking, swimming, and spending time with his family.

 Ryan O’Donoghue, Hudson Bend Middle School Band Director, grew up in Plano and was drum major of the Plano East Marching Panther Band.
 He attended Florida State University on a National Merit Scholarship and was a section leader in the Marching Chiefs, one of the largest collegiate marching bands in the nation.
 Mr. O’Donoghue began his teaching career in 2005 at Hudson Bend and Lake Travis Middle Schools and became the head director at HBMS in 2009.
 His primary instrument is clarinet.